Protecting Your Cryptocurrencies and Avoiding Scams

 Cloud-Based Mining Scams

 Cloud-based cryptocurrency mining scams usually ask for people to agree to sign contracts and invest in Bitcoin mining data centers.
-It is quite hard to attest to these projects’ legitimacy.
+It is pretty hard to attest to these projects' legitimacy.

 Ponzi, Pyramid, and Multi-level

 Ponzi schemes generate revenue by making the newer investors pay for the compromises taken with, the older investors.
 Pyramid or multi-level marketing schemes are often used in this regard.

 Emails with fake information.
 These campaigns are used to collect private data from users.
 These are known as "phishing."